-Five women currently serve on the Supervisory Board of DB AG.
+Six women currently serve on the Supervisory Board of DB AG.
 A target of a 30% share of women on the Supervisory Board of DB AG was set, with a deadline of June 30, 2022.

-One woman currently serves on the Management Board of DB AG.
+The Management Board of DB AG currently includes two women.
 A target of a 30% share of women on the Management Board of DB AG was set, with a deadline of June 30, 2022.

-At the other management levels of DBAG, the following targets have been set (deadline December 31, 2020): at the first management level below the Management Board a 25.5% share of women, and at the second management level below the Management Board a 28.6% share of women.
+At the other management levels of DB AG, the following targets have been set (deadline December 31, 2020): at the first management level below the Management Board a 25.5% share of women, and at the second management level below the Management Board a 28.6% share of women.